fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 by dirt poor Irishmen and wealthy industrialists.
 It was built by religious enclaves, penal colonies, farmer philosophers, passionate entrepreneurs, and misanthrope poets.

 It was built by all of us, rich and poor, immigrant and native.
-And those who try to cut out *any* of these groups that built America are themselves deeply unamerican.
+Those who try to cut out *any* of these groups that built America are themselves deeply unamerican.

 ### `19) Isn’t American immigration worth doing right, both for the immigrant and America?`